Uliori/BabuPagerViewController/README.md

 # BabuPagerViewController

-A horizonal scroll UIPageViewController with tabs.
+A horizontal scroll UIPageViewController with tabs.

 ## Screenshots